theodi/fsatolives/Readme.md

 # FSA to LIVES

-A script that automagically converts Food Standard Agency open data into Yelp-compative [LIVES](http://www.yelp.com/healthscores) data.
+A script that automagically converts Food Standard Agency open data into Yelp-compatible [LIVES](http://www.yelp.com/healthscores) data.

 ## Getting this up and running